Andrea Lewicki

 BIO

-Andrea Lewicki writes and makes art near Seattle.
-She is attracted to abandoned things, starting with the tiny desert community of retirees from her Arizona childhood.
+In her own studio work, she is attracted to abandoned things and distortions of memory, starting with the tiny desert community of her Arizona childhood.
 Andrea has contributed art to literary magazines including Jelly Bucket, Mud Season Review, Cream City Review, and High Shelf Press.
 Her work appears in art publications such as Create!
-Magazine, Cut Me Up Magazine, Juniper Rag, and books released by Jen Tough Gallery.
-She is the founder of Special Agent Collage Collective, an international gathering in the scissors-and-glue-stick world.
-Though writing was her first creative love, long before she dared become an artist, she is a late-blooming writer.
-She has proudly lived almost half a century without
+Magazine, Cut Me Up Magazine, Juniper Rag, and books released by Jen

 ARTIST CONTACT